ixofoundation/genesis/pandora-8/upgrade.md

     #check hash for migrated genesis
     jq -S -c -M '' genesis.json | shasum -a 256
+    result: bb4132cab90b8f942805215342e9c27d4db775c1f740edaee82bd7794ed91bec  -

+If you initial hash is different please inform as via discord, however if the second hash is the same continue with the guide.
 ### 6. Reset validator

 This will this will remove the addressbook and everything in the data directory, including the priv_validator_state.json